 Primary data should follow the following criteria [(US suggestion) Primary data should follow data quality considerations outlined in ISO 14044 sec.
 4.2.3.6, including:]:

-(a) Time representativeness: the data should be collected within the previous year.
+Time representativeness: the data should be collected within the previous year.
 Or it shall be within a scope that is reasonably equivalent to the period.

+<Alternative> Emissions shall by default be reported averaged over the period of one year (reporting or calendar year) to avoid seasonal fluctuations and reflect typical production conditions.
+Shorter periods may be considered if data on a full year are not yet available.
+Longer averaging periods may be considered but shall not exceed three years.
+Any averaging period deviating from the default shall be flagged and justified.

 (b) Geographical representativeness: Regional differences shall be considered, and appropriate calculations shall be done based on data from each region.
 However, if regional differences are very small or non-existent, then they do not need to be considered.

+<Alternative> Emissions shall by default be reported on the plant level.
+Averaging over a region or country may be considered but shall be flagged as such.

 If the scope of primary data collection includes multiple sites, then primary data shall be collected using methods with low bias from sites which cumulatively comprise 50% or more of the production volume or acquisition volume of all sites.
 Or it shall be within a scope that is reasonably equivalent.

 (c) Technological representativeness: It shall be the production technology of the applicable product.
-Or it shall be production technology of similar products that is reasonably equivalent to the production technology of the applicable product.

-(d) Completeness: percentage of flow that is measured or estimated;
+(d) Completeness: 100% of flow that is measured or estimated;

-(e) Representativeness: qualitative assessment of the degree to which the data set reflects the true population of interest (i.e. geographical coverage, time period and technology coverage);

 (f) Consistency: qualitative assessment of whether the study methodology is applied uniformly to the various components of the analysis.

 (g) Reproducibility: qualitative assessment of the extent to which information about the methodology and data values would allow an independent practitioner to reproduce the results reported in the study.